-- Homework is always acknowledged and, according to the task, is either assessed (spellings or multiplication tables), marked or used in class to support learning. - Homework completed well is acknowledged and praised through the use of certificates awarded at topic celebration afternoons. - Mathematics homework is expected to be marked at home following completion and teachers use lesson time to address any misconceptions. - The school recognises that children have individual learning styles, which means that some tasks can be completed in a number of different ways, while others prefer a particular approach.
-For this reason, the school's topic homework incorporates many different approaches to learning and children can choose which they prefer.
+- Homework is acknowledged and, according to the task, is either assessed (spellings or multiplication tables), marked or used in class to support learning. - Mathematics homework is expected to be marked at home following completion.
+Teachers use lesson time to address any misconceptions. - The school recognises that children have individual learning styles, which means that some tasks can be completed in a number of different ways, while others prefer a particular approach.
+For this reason, the school's topic homework incorporates many different approaches to learning and children can choose which they prefer. - When given in, pupils who have completed Topic Homework will be given a certificate to celebrate their contribution.